rodrigowerberich/brion_pipelines/components/log_message_organizer/docs/organizing.md

  }
 }
 @enddot
 We then append the invalid list and termination list, in this order, to the general list.
-And if we invert this order, we will have the desired organiztion of messages!
+And if we invert this order, we will have the desired organization of messages!
 @dot
 digraph G {
   rankdir="LR";